BruceEckel/PolymorphismUnbound/README.md

 language, and it was not clear that C++ would become the behemoth that it did (primarily because of C source compatibility).
 When I first encountered the `virtual` keyword, there were no clear explanations of why it existed.
-I floundered for awhile, but eventually realized I could look at the C output of `cfront` to discover what was going on.
+I floundered for a while, but eventually realized I could look at the C output of `cfront` to discover what was going on.

-To even create a compiling program containing the `virtual` keyword required a lot of scaffolding: you needed a base class and a derived class, and a member function in the base class that was marked `virtual`.
+To create a compiling program containing the `virtual` keyword required a lot of scaffolding: you needed a base class and a derived class, and a member function in the base class that was marked `virtual`.
 Once this was done, `cfront` generated a jump table that called different versions of the `virtual` function based on type.
-You know the drill.

-It required days of poring over the generated C code for me to figure this out.
+It required days of poring over the `cfront`-generated C code for me to figure this out.
 Once I did, the *mechanism* of inheritance polymorphism became clear---but not the "why"---that would take many years to begin creating a useful mental model.
 The one thing that *was* clear, however, was there were a lot of special gears